eltonlaw/machine-learning-models/feedforward_neural_net/README.md

 All models trained on the MNIST dataset.

+## Visualizing with Tensorboard

+Make a directory to hold the logs (by default every model is configured to save summaries and savepoints to `logs`), then run one of the scripts:

+    $ mkdir logs
+    $ python3 feedforward_tf.py

+Once the script has finished running, start up TensorBoard and direct it to the folder you saved all your stuff to:

+    $ tensorboard --logdir=./logs

+After a moment, TensorBoard should be availabel at localhost:6006

 ### 'feedforward_tf.py

 - Weights initialized using a truncated normal distribution - N(0, 1)